-It is therefore essential to use a cooling system which has been specifically designed to produce low dewpoints and operate in aggressive ambient conditions such as those experienced in biogas applications.
-Read more about the benefits of cooling to a low dewpoint in this white paper.
+It is therefore essential to use a cooling system that has been specifically designed to produce low dewpoints and operate in aggressive ambient conditions such as those experienced in biogas applications.

 Fig. 1.
 Anaerobic Digestion Process supplied by Anaerobic Digestion and Biogas Association website